QueenOfBirbs/weather-homework/README.md

-as far as i know i got all of the acceptance criteria done! sorry it's kinda ugly, i got tired after finishing it and didn't feel like going ham on the css photos of the finished homework are in the finished file!
+as far as i know i got all of the acceptance criteria done! sorry it's kinda ugly, i got tired after finishing it and didn't feel like going ham on the css

 NOTES
+photos of the finished homework are in the finished folder!